Research Experience

 2025 | Shared Task at the BLP Workshop, co-located with IJCNLP-AACL

-- Low-Resource Adaptation: Investigated code generation in Bangla by fine-tuning open-source models (Llama 3, TigerLLM, Qwen) using parameter-efficient LoRA adapters to overcome data scarcity challenges.
+- Investigated code generation in Bangla by fine-tuning open-source models (Llama 3, TigerLLM, Qwen) using parameter-efficient LoRA adapters to overcome data scarcity.

-- Reasoning Enhancement: Enhanced model reasoning via Chain-of-Thought (CoT) prompting and a self-refinement loop that iteratively critiques and corrects generated code based on execution feedback.
+- Enhanced reasoning via Chain-of-Thought (CoT) prompting and a self-refinement loop that iteratively critiques and corrects generated code based on execution feedback.

-- Error Analysis: Conducted rigorous error analysis to identify failure modes in code generation tasks, achieving 85% accuracy and securing 4th place out of 32 teams.
+- Conducted rigorous error analysis to identify failure modes in code generation tasks.

 - Publication: AdversaryAI at BLP-2025 Task 2: A Think, Refine, and Generate (TriGen) System with LoRA and Self-Refinement for Code Generation